Latest Work

 Min Sook Lee is an award-winning documentary filmmaker.
 Her filmography includes Tiger Spirit a reunification road-trip through the two Koreas (Donald Brittain Gemini Award Winner), Hogtown: The Politics of Policing (Hot Docs Award for Best Canadian Feature) and The Real Inglorious Bastards (Canadian Screen Award for Best History Documentary).
 Migrant Dreams, which follows migrant farm workers resisting exploitation, received the Canadian Hillman Prize for excellence in journalism in service of the common good and the Canadian Association of Journalists’ Award for Best Labour Reporting.
 Her most recent feature, There Are No Words premiered at the 2025 Toronto International Film Festival (Honourable Mention for Best Canadian Feature).
 The film also garnered the award for Best Documentary at the Toronto International Reel Asian Film Festival.

-Based in Toronto, Min Sook is an Associate Professor at OCAD University.
+Based in Toronto, Min Sook is an Associate Professor at OCAD University where she also serves as the President of her faculty association, OCADFA.